xijunke/HoverWingbeatDynamics/README.md

 **(3) Thirdly, we performed the quantitative analysis study of wing pitch dynamic.
 The adjustable design rule of wing pitch motion for bioinspired FWMAV featuring passive or semi-passive pitch flexible hinge is proposed for the bionic design to actively maintain high variable AoA.**

-## All the Figures included in the main text has been listed as following：
+## All the Figures included in the main text has been listed as following:

 ![Fig1_Left_wing_body_model](https://github.com/xijunke/FWMAV_HoverWingbeatDynamics/blob/main/pic_png/Fig1_Left_wing_body_model_s1_4_12_2.png)